 Depending on your life insurance needs we do what the Department of Veterans Affairs can’t possibly do, design an individual life insurance policy that allows you to leave a legacy behind you when you die but access to a cash asset to give you a living return on investment.

-We call it the Spouse Benefit Plan.
+We call it the Military Pension Protection System

 This completely new approach to privatizing the SBP or pension protection has become available in recent years; however, few financial experts and professionals are aware of this solution and the game-changing benefits it brings to solving the SBP problem.